DecLearn/declearn/docs/user-guide/package.md

 - Extend:
   - Simply inherit from `FairnessControllerClient` (registration is automated).
   - To avoid it, use `class MyClass(FairnessControllerClient, register=False)`.

+### Client sampling

+#### `ClientSampler`
+- Import: `declearn.client_sampler.ClientSampler`
+- Object: Define a client sampling strategy used by the server to sample clients before each training round.
+- Usage: Used in the `FederatedServer` construction to set up its client sampling strategy for training rounds.
+- Examples:
+    - `declearn.client_sampler.DefaultClientSampler`
+    - `declearn.client_sampler.UniformClientSampler`
+    - `declearn.client_sampler.CriterionClientSampler`
+- Extend:
+    - Simply inherit from `ClientSampler` (registration is automated).
+    - To avoid it, use `class MyClass(ClientSampler, register=False)`.

+#### `Criterion`
+- Import: `declearn.client_sampler.criterion.Criterion`
+- Object: Define a criterion to be used by a `CriterionClientSampler` in its sampling strategy.
+- Usage: Used in the `CriterionClientSampler` construction to precise on which data (e.g. client replies, global model) and calculation the clients selection is made.
+- Examples:
+    - `declearn.client_sampler.criterion.GradientNormCriterion`
+    - `declearn.client_sampler.criterion.TrainTimeCriterion`
+- Extend:
+    - Simply inherit from `Criterion` (registration is automated).
+    - To avoid it, use `class MyClass(Criterion, register=False)`.

 ## Full API Reference